-Kerstner is a retired elementary school teacher and reading specialist.
-The program is for children in grade 3 or under.
+Stories and activities will be led by FOLA member Margaret Kerstner, who is a retired elementary school teacher and reading specialist.
+The program is for children in kindergarten through grade 3.
 Admission is free.
 Each child must be accompanied by an adult.
 For additional information, send an email to firstname.lastname@example.org or call 973-202-9579.